 - Bulky, expensive, wrist-worn devices which wouldn’t work along with my wrist braces

 - Bed-mounted sensors that infer things based on motion and vibration in various ways

-Of all the latter options, the Beautyrest Sleeptracker Monitor seemed like the best choice that was readily-available; Nokia also makes a similar device but it wasn’t currently in stock and also doesn’t get as good reviews anyway.
+Of all the latter options, the Beautyrest Sleeptracker Monitor (affiliate link) seemed like the best choice that was readily-available; Nokia also makes a similar device (affiliate link) but it wasn’t currently in stock and also doesn’t get as good reviews anyway.

 So, my kit arrived Monday (the 9th of July), and I set it up, which was pretty easy; I simply mounted the sensors to the box spring as directed and went through a not-terribly-onerous pairing process.
 Initially I set it up with only a single sensor mounted to the middle (per the guidance of the seller on Amazon) but after I set it up it became clear that it actually supports a single sleeper with both sensors, so I went ahead and reconfigured it that way.